calubrecht/CrimsonSkies/README.md

 ==========================

 Crimson Skies is an open source MUD starting from ROM 2.4b6.
 Creative and innovative features from other open source code bases (like Smaug) will be included as well as what will be a lot of custom code.
-The initial steps will be getting a lot of the underpinnings in place correctly in order to make quicker updates later (like abstracting the class system, anyone who has added a new class to stock ROM will quickly get tired up updating the class_type table, this is something that can be fixed fairly simply).
-This portion is almost done.
-Classes, skills and groups are loading from files currently.
-OLC (Online Creation) exists for classes and groups and the skills OLC is being built now.
+The first version release is nearing completion.
+Classes, groups, skills and spells are loading from files and all have OLC built in so you can maintain all of this from the game (adding skills and spells to classes is far easier than in stock ROM code).

 The current development server which is playable and will reflect the latest commits here is at (you can telnet or use a mud client like ZMud, CMud or Mudlet, I still use Zmud 4.62 from like 1996 on Windows 10):